ruanfdev/explosion_particles/README.md

 # *Particle Explosion*
-* Simple JS script to shown exploding particle where you click
+* Simple JS script to shown exploding particles where you click